-18. Adding simple interactivity to slices using the drag-and-drop rollover method.
-The simplest rollover swaps an image in State 1 with an image directly below in in State 2.
+16. Adding simple interactivity to slices using the drag-and-drop rollover method.
+The simplest rollover swaps an image in State 1 with an image directly below it in State 2.
 With the Pointer tool, select the slice you named Home earlier.
 Click on the crosshairs in the middle of the slice and drag to the left to link the slice to itself.
+You will see a blue line on the slice.